-In CANAPE we are aiming to create marketable products from the reed cut from conservation sites.
+In CANAPE we have experiment with making marketable products from the reed cut from conservation sites.
 This will reduce the cost of managing fen sites on a conservation basis.
 These techniques could be used by conservation organisations, or by farmers taking advantage of environmental subsidies and rewetting former agricultural land.

 Cutting of fens is often done with a tracked harvesting machine.
 These vehicles are like a large ride on lawnmower, fitted with large caterpillar tracks which can safely cross the soft ground of a fen without causing damage.